U-blox

 u-blox is a Swiss company that creates wireless semiconductors and modules for consumer, automotive and industrial markets.
 They operate as a fabless IC and design house.
+The company originated as a spin-off from ETH Zurich and was founded in 1997.

-The company is listed at the Swiss Stock Exchange (SIX:UBXN) and has offices in the US, Singapore, China, Taiwan (China), Korea, Japan, India, Pakistan, Australia, Ireland, the UK, Belgium, Germany, Sweden, Finland, Italy and Greece.
+Listed at the Swiss Stock Exchange (SIX:UBXN), it has offices in the US, Singapore, China, Taiwan, Korea, Japan, India, Pakistan, Australia, Ireland, the UK, Belgium, Germany, Sweden, Finland, Italy and Greece.

+In 2025, private equity firm Advent International agreed to acquire u-blox via a public tender offer, and later announced completion of the transaction.

 History

-u-blox is a spin-off of the Swiss Federal Institute of Technology in Zurich (ETH) and was founded in 1997 and is headquartered in Thalwil, Switzerland.
-Thomas Seiler served as chief executive officer of u-blox AG from 2002 until his retirement on Dec 31, 2022.
-Stephan Zizala, who joined the company in 2022, succeeded Seiler.
+Based in Thalwil, Switzerland, u-blox is a spin-off of the Swiss Federal Institute of Technology in Zurich (ETH) and was founded in 1997.
+Thomas Seiler served as CEO for two decades until his retirement on December 31, 2022, when his position was taken over by Stephan Zizala.

-In 2016, u-blox opened a new office in Taipei, Taiwan.

-In August 2025, private equity firm Advent International agreed to buy u-blox for $1.3 billion.
+In 2016, the company opened a new office in Taipei, Taiwan.
+On November 26, 2025, three months after agreeing to buy it for $1.3 billion, it was announced that the private equity firm Advent International had completed the acquisition of the company.

+u-blox listed its shares on the SWX Swiss Exchange (now SIX Swiss Exchange) in October 2007.
+Since 2007 the company has expanded from a GNSS technology company into a provider of wireless communication and IoT solutions.
+The company achieved that through acquisitions that included: NeonSeven, Fastrax, connectBlue, Rigado's Bluetooth module business, Thingstream and NAVENTIK.
+In 2016 the company introduced its SARA-N2 NB-IoT cellular module and in 2018 the F9 high-precision GNSS platform.
+In 2023 co-founder Stephan Zizala became CEO, replacing Thomas Seiler.
+In 2025 Advent International completed its acquisition of U-blox.

 Products and technology

-u-blox provides starter kits which allow quick prototyping of variety of applications for the Internet of Things.
-It develops and sells chips and modules that support global navigation satellite systems (GNSS), including receivers for GPS, GLONASS, Galileo, BeiDou and QZSS.
+u-blox develops and sells chips and modules that support global navigation satellite systems (GNSS), including receivers for GPS, GLONASS, Galileo, BeiDou and QZSS.
 The wireless range consists of GSM-, UMTS- and CDMA2000 and LTE modules, as well as Bluetooth- and WiFi-modules.
 All these products enable the delivery of complete systems for location-based services and M2M applications (machine-to-machine communication) in the Internet of Things, that rely on the convergence of 2G/3G/4G, Bluetooth-, Wi-Fi technology and satellite navigation.
 A collaboration to create GNSS receiver that work globally was started between u-blox, SoftBank and ALES in 2021.
 One year later, in 2022, u-blox released the at the time smallest LTE Cat 4 Module LARA-L6.
 The company launched a dual-band GNSS module in 2023 that uses the L1 as well as the L5 GPS frequency bands.
 In 2024 u-blox released the LEXI-R10, which was, according to the company, the smallest LTE Cat 1bis module at time of launch.